 There's more than just the COVID pandemic going around, there is also a rabbit pandemic known as RVHD2.
 (Disclaimer: this virus does not affect humans and has nothing to do with COVID-19.)
 This virus is spreading rapidly in the southwestern United States, devastating rabbit owners everywhere.
 Update yourself on the latest RHDV2 news below.

 The origins of the Dutch breed are relatively unknown, although its earliest history shows that it was most likely a solid color except for two white socks on their front legs.
 The breed started out relatively large at 9 pounds, almost the size of modern day meat rabbits.
 It was eventually bred down to a smaller size, some getting as small as 1.25 pounds.
-The Dutch Rabbit Club was established in 1884 to establish standards that had previously been controversial.
+The was established in 1884 to establish standards that had previously been controversial.
 The markings and size were standardized in 1880.
 The Dutch rabbit has not changed since, and was one of the first breeds accepted by ARBA.

 The Dutch rabbit is one of the most popular pet breeds.
 They are a very small rabbit without actually being a dwarf breed.
 Their standard requires a weight of between 3.5 to 5.5 pounds, with an ideal weight at 4.5 pounds.
 Their markings are much like the tuxedo cat, but for rabbits, they need a white wrapping all around their front half, except for a black helmet that covers their eyes and ears.